usherlabs/ccamp/packages/canisters/README.md

 ```

 #### Configuring the DC Canister
-Configuration of the DC canister involves syncing it with the remittance canister and setting the value of the token canister we want to mint and burn from.
+Configuration of the DC canister involves syncing it with the remittance canister and setting the principal of the token canister we want to mint and burn from.

 **Setting the principal of the token canister**
  ```